Henry M. Senter: Colombia

 You will note by the inclosed letters that a very disturbed condition of affairs exists in Santa Marta, Colombia, which is at present occupied by a large force of Government troops.
 Messrs.
 Senter and Edwurn are American citizens engaged in business near the town and reside in said place.
 It is evident that the civil authorities are unable to control the troops, and it would therefore seem important that the United States should take some appropriate measure to command respect and afford protection to the American residents there.

 The incident culminated in an exchange of letters between American Secretary of State Hay and Colombian Secretary of War Beaupre that were included in the State Department's 1902 report to Congress on the year's significant diplomatic incidents.

 Despite the incident, Senter continued to do business in Colombia for several years.
 In June 1903, Senter was a passenger on the S.S.
 Adirondack sailing from Santa Marta to New York.
 His occupation was listed as a merchant.
 In July 1909, Senter was a passenger on the S.S.
 Allegheny sailing from Santa Marta to New York.
 His occupation was listed as a lumberman.
 In May 1914, he was a passenger on the S.S.
 Graecia sailing from Puerto, Colombia, to New York.
 At that time, he was identified as a U.S. citizen residing in Barranquilla, Colombia.
 In February 1915, he was a passenger on the S.S.
 Pastores sailing from Cristobol in the Canal Zone to New York.
 His permanent United States address was listed as Houghton, Michigan.

 Later years

 Senter later owned about 1,400 acres in northwestern Arkansas.
 He was married to Grace Bethine Hall in approximately 1918.
 In a Draft Registration Card dated September 1918, Senter listed his permanent home address in Eureka Springs, Arkansas, and stated that he was employed as a farmer in Beaver Township, Carroll County, Arkansas.
-At the time of the 1920 United States Census, he was living in Beaver Township with his wife Grace H. Senter (age 31 in 1920).
+At the time of the 1920 United States census, he was living in Beaver Township with his wife Grace H. Senter (age 31 in 1920).
 His occupation was listed as a farmer on a stock farm.

 He later moved to Mexico where he managed a large plantation for several years.
 He subsequently moved to California, where he died in approximately 1934.
-He is buried at Bellevue Cemetery and Mausoleum in Ontario, California.